Ozymandias: Reception and impact

-"Ozymandias" has been included in many poetry anthologies, particularly school textbooks, where it is often included because of its perceived simplicity and the relative ease with which it can be memorized.
-Several poets, including Richard Watson Gilder and John B. Rosenman, have written poems titled "Ozymandias" in response to Shelley's work.
+"Ozymandias" has been included in many poetry anthologies, particularly school textbooks, such as AQA's GCSE English Literature Power and Conflict Anthology, where it is often included because of its perceived simplicity and the relative ease with which it can be memorized.
+Several poets, including Richard Watson Gilder and John B. Rosenma, have written poems titled "Ozymandias" in response to Shelley's work.